5 Steps to Rhubarb Success

 - Add a layer of vegetable mix to plant into.
 Autumn through to the end of spring is generally a good time to plant rhubarb in New Zealand.

 - Feed with a general fertiliser during the key growth periods of spring and autumn.

 - Keep plants well watered, particularly through dry periods.

 Follow our full guide below to a bumper crop of rhubarb.

 Rhubarb is one of the hardier crops, tolerant of cold, frost and wind.
-It is one of those staple crops you can plant, fertilise, water and walk away from once it’s established.
+It's a staple crop you can plant, fertilise, water and walk away from once it’s established.
 Aesthetically, it adds colour and texture to the garden.
-When planting rhubarb remember that rhubarb leaves are poisonous and that only the stem can be cooked and used.

 Rhubarb is sometimes considered a fruit, because it is generally eaten with sweet dishes.
 Technically, however, it’s a vegetable, and hence it appears in vegetable patches and plots around the country.